docarray/docarray/docs/datatypes/image/index.md

 (618, 641, 3)
 ```

 DocArray also supports loading multi-page tiff files.
-In this case, the image tensors are being stored to the `.tensor` attributes at chunk level instead of top level.
+In this case, the image tensors are stored to the `.tensor` attributes at the chunk-level instead of the top-level.

 ```python
 from docarray import Document